2023 Best Value Allied Health Services Associate Degree Schools in the Far Western US Region

 Read full report on Allied Health & Medical Assisting Services at Highline College

-You’ll be in good company if you decide to attend Centralia College.
-It ranked #3 on our 2023 Best Value Allied Health Services Associate Degree Schools in the Far Western US Region list.
-Located in the distant town of Centralia, Centralia College is a public college with a small student population.
+You’ll be in good company if you decide to attend Wenatchee Valley College.
+It ranked #4 on our 2023 Best Value Allied Health Services Associate Degree Schools in the Far Western US Region list.
+WVC is a small public school located in the small city of Wenatchee.

-Read full report on Allied Health & Medical Assisting Services at Centralia College
+Full Allied Health & Medical Assisting Services at Wenatchee Valley College Report

 You’ll be in good company if you decide to attend Spokane Falls Community College.
 It ranked #5 on our 2023 Best Value Allied Health Services Associate Degree Schools in the Far Western US Region list.
-Located in the medium-sized city of Spokane, Spokane Falls Community College is a public school with a small student population.
+Located in the midsize city of Spokane, Spokane Falls Community College is a public school with a small student population.

-Spokane Falls Community College undergraduate students pay an average of $5,278 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Spokane Falls Community College are $5,278 per year.
 The average amount in student loans that medical assisting majors at Spokane Falls Community College take out while working on their Associate Degree is $15,015.

-Read full report on Allied Health & Medical Assisting Services at Clover Park Technical College
+Full Allied Health & Medical Assisting Services at Clover Park Technical College Report

-With a ranking of #7, Spokane Community College did quite well on this year’s best value schools for allied health & medical assisting services students working on their associate degree.
-Located in the midsize city of Spokane, Spokane Community College is a public college with a medium-sized student population.
+Spokane Community College ranked #7 on this year’s Best Value Allied Health Services Associate Degree Schools in the Far Western US Region list.
+Located in the midsize city of Spokane, Spokane Community College is a public school with a moderately-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at Spokane Community College are $5,278 a year.